VA FileMan V. 22.2 Programmer Manual Banner

 Database Server (DBS) API

-This procedure can be used to load data into the FDA.
-It accepts either the traditional DA( ) array or the IENS for specifying the entry.
-No validation of VALUE is done.
+The FDA^DILF API can be used to load data into the FDA.
+It accepts either the traditional DA() array or the iens input parameter for specifying the entry.
+No validation of the value input parameter is done.

 Input Parameters